axone-protocol/docs/docs/faq/faq.md

 ## What problem is Axone solving?

-Today's datasets are stored in silos, their potential and value stay untapped.
-This situation exists because of a substantial lack of trust and incentives to share data.

-Many companies' products and crypto projects tried to tackle these issues through a similar approach: data marketplaces.
-But this approach is highly limiting because the exchanged data is accessible to the buyer, resulting in risks, and pricing mechanisms are disconnected from how data is used, which results in poor incentives.
+Collaborative AI training is impossible today because of technical complexity, lack of trust and misaligned incentives.

-Today, there's no infrastructure, centralized or decentralized, to easily share any resource and agree on rules to enable these resources to interact with each other.
+Right now, there's no infrastructure, centralized or decentralized, to easily share any resource and agree on rules to enable these resources to interact with each other.

-## What solution is Axone providing?

-Axone is a Cosmos-based layer-1 for anyone to build applications based on shared data & services.
-Axone blockchain and no-code interfaces allows individuals and companies to build and join ecosystems where they can share anything (datasets, algorithms, software, computation...), define any rules (business models, workflow management...), and build applications on top of everything shared in the ecosystem.
-Axone aims to become the IBC-connected hub to value any existing web2 system.
+Axone is a layer-1 designed for collaborative AI training, governance, and monetization at scale:

+1. **Optimized for collaboration**: Access new data & resources to build and fine-tune new models, monetize anything, share the value created.
+2. **Simple**: no-code interfaces to build, own, govern AI across heterogeneous systems.
+3. **Agnostic**: any data, model, infra or API can be shared and orchestrated.
+4. **Unstoppable**: the orchestrator doesn’t rely on any trust-third party
+5. **Privacy-preserving**: data can be handled according to any condition

 ## What is trust-minimized data sharing?